FreshAirTonight/af2complex/README.md

 reverts to a regular AF2 run.

 ## Model relaxation
-Optionally, you may run the MD minimization to eliminate some clashes in the unrelaxed models obtained above, by running the script ```run_af_stage2b.py```.
+Optionally, you may run a MD minimization to eliminate clashes (if exist) in unrelaxed models generated above to obtain so-called "relaxed" models.
+The script for this purpose is ```run_af_stage2b.py```.
+And a demo run is provided under the `example` directory.

 ## Output files
 - `model_[1-5]_ptm_*.pdb`  Output structural (unreleaxed) models in the PDB format.